 This is the most common type of nonprofit.
 It includes organizations that are religious, educational, charitable, scientific, literary, groups that test for public safety, organizations that foster national or international amateur sports competition, or organizations engaged in the prevention of cruelty to children or animals.

 This type of nonprofit applies for its status using IRS form 1023 and files annually Form 990, 990EZ, or 990-PF.
 Contributions are usually tax-exempt.

 All 501(c)(3) organizations are considered either:

 - Or a public charity.
-These are the organizations we typically donate.
+These are the organizations to which we typically donate.
 Well-known public charities include the Red Cross, Easter Seals Society, and Best Friends Animal Sanctuary.

 These are civic leagues, social welfare organizations, and local associations of employees.
 They promote community welfare, charitable, education or recreational goals.
 They apply using IRS Form 1024.
 They file annually 990 or 990EZ.
 This type of nonprofit is often confused with the 501(c)(3).
 But they are very different, especially regarding permissible political activity.

 Labor, agricultural, and horticultural organizations fit under this classification.
-They are educational or instructive, with the goal of improving conditions of work, and to improve products and efficiency.
+They are educational or instructive, to improve conditions of work, products, and efficiency.
 They apply by using IRS Form 1024, and file annually form 990 or 990EZ.

 State Chartered Credit Unions, Mutual Reserve Funds.
 Loans to members.
 No application form.
 Files annually the 990 or 990EZ.